 You may have come across the situation where you visit a restaurant for a meal and you have to wait for the table because all tables are occupied by the people who showed up earlier.
 You will have to wait a little longer to get the table.
-Just like the busy restaurants that can serve limited number of people at a time, servers have a similar limitation where the website loading speed reduces if the traffic on the website is more.
+Just like the busy restaurants that can serve a limited number of people at a time, servers have a similar limitation where the website loading speed reduces if the traffic on the website is more.

-The website performance and the functionality add up to heavy sever usage.
+The website performance and the functionality add up to heavy server usage.
 The word press theme loads images, style sheets, scripts etc. every time some uses the website.
 The web server is used several times when you have users visiting your website.
 This usage adds up to decreasing the server speed.

 This can be sorted by reducing the resources per page.
 The webmaster should be daft enough to use the resources smartly can improve the server capacity by large amounts.
-Optimising the resource usage will facilitate to serve more visitors.
+Optimizing the resource usage will facilitate to serve more visitors.
 Because the server load is reduced, it will help the website respond quickly.